rapid7/metasploitable3/README.md

 1. Clone this repo and navigate to the main directory.
 2. Run the command `vagrant box add jbarnett-r7/metasploitable3-win2k8`.
 This will download the 6.5+ GB box file from Vagrant cloud.
 This may take a while depending on your Internet connection.
 3. To start the VM, run the command `vagrant up`.
 This will start up the VM network.
 This takes about 5-10 minutes.
+NOTE: Vagrant will attempt to use the correct virtualization platform automatically, but if you would like to use a specific provider you can use `vagrant up --provider=<provider>`.
+More info [here](https://www.vagrantup.com/docs/providers/basic_usage.html).
 4. Once this process completes, you can open up the VM within VirtualBox and login.
 The default credentials are U: vagrant and P: vagrant.

 ## Vulnerabilities